JohnGilb/SailwindVirtualCrew/README.md

 #### Deckhands

-- Can be commanded to bail out water
-- Can raise and lower anchors
+- - Can raise and lower anchors

 #### Pilots